-In this week’s challenge, you will learn why it is important to have some easy clean eating soup recipes on hand.
-If you are overweight, then this challenge is crucial for you!
+In this challenge, you will learn why it is important to have some easy clean eating soup recipes on hand.
+If you are overweight, then this knowledge is crucial for you!
 I will also reveal to you my ultimate soup recipe and why I think it is the most perfect soup recipe for clean eating and weight loss!
 Again I’ve included a short “How to” video for you.

 Two main reasons why eating soup regularly helps you lose weight